probeiuscorp/fslc-presentations/functional-programming/slides.md

 * Monads in theory: a light introduction in modern JavaScript/TypeScript
 * Applied monads: live-coding session of using monads to solve problems
+* Haskell: brief journey through the highlights of Haskell

 ## Why understand (pure) functional programming?